Devonkedev/Nivara/README.md

 ### 4. User-Friendly Interface

-Niva provides an intuitive, clean interface where users can:
+Nivara provides an intuitive, clean interface where users can:

 - Instantly see the **credibility score** of articles.
 - Access detailed **in-depth analysis** (via a premium subscription).